This post originally appeared in VICE UK

 For its part, CVT claims that the allegations are unfounded.

 Some co-workers wouldn't agree with this.
 Mark Barber, who lives in Botton with his children and two learning-disabled residents, claims he was told to leave his house with no notice.
-On the advice of lawyers, he's standing his ground, and CVT's claims that he was costing £65,000 a year seem to have been disproven by the charity's own recently-published accounts, which put the figure nearer £15,000.
+On the advice of lawyers, he's standing his ground, and CVT's claim that he was costing $102,000 a year seem to have been disproven by the charity's own recently published accounts, which put the figure nearer $24,000.

-Dan Francis, a long-term resident with Down's Syndrome, is chatty and upbeat when I speak to him, excited that his birthday is coming up.
-He likes bird group, choir and Status Quo.
+Dan Francis, a long-term resident with Down syndrome, is chatty and upbeat when I speak to him, excited that his birthday is coming up.
+He likes bird group, choir, and Status Quo.
 He loves living with his Botton family in a house with younger children.
-Dan's mum is deeply concerned by what's happening to her son's home.
+Dan's mom is deeply concerned by what's happening to her son's home.

-Dan's mum fears that replacing his Botton house-parents with a rotation of care workers will leave her son lonely and disoriented.
+Dan's mom fears that replacing his Botton house parents with a rotation of care workers will leave her son lonely and disoriented.
 This is echoed by other family members I speak to.
-Botton is a special place, they say; the changes will destroy it, people's lives will be shattered.
+Botton is a special place, they say; the changes will destroy it, and people's lives will be shattered.

 "There's a sense of unease, nervousness, a smatter of fear now," says co-worker Fionn Reid.
 "But on top of the worry and anxiety, you have to get on and make sure that the people you're there to support and have chosen to share a life with are OK.
 It's inspirational in a way, because it really nails down why you're here and why you chose to do it.